Backpacking Packing List

 Here are some basic first aid Items that I found very valuable:

-- Tweezers: Tweezers have a multitude of uses including: popping blisters, removing ticks and splinters, etc. Buy the super-pointy medical kind.
+- Tweezers: Tweezers have a multitude of uses including: popping blisters, removing ticks and splinters, etc. Buy the super-pointy medical kind but don’t try to carry them on the plane!

-- Alcohol Prep Pads: Prep pads are a convenient way of disinfecting skin, cleaning your tweezers above, treating insect bites, etc.
+- Alcohol Prep Pads: Individually wrapped prep pads are a convenient way of disinfecting skin, cleaning your tweezers above, treating insect bites, etc. I take a lot of these.

-- Motion Sickness Pills: Even if you don’t get motion sick very often, offer pills to other travelers that do so they don’t puke in your bus!
-Dramamine can also double as an emergency sleeping pill because of the drowsy side effects.
+- Motion Sickness Pills: Even if you don’t get motion sickness very often, offer pills to other travelers that do so they don’t puke on your bus!
+The regular version of Dramamine can also double as an emergency sleeping pill because of the drowsy side effects.

 - Ibuprofen: Ibuprofen (branded in the U.S. as Advil) is good to stop swelling, muscle pains from long treks, and hangovers after Full Moon Parties.

-- Acetaminophen: Also known as Tylenol in the U.S., acetaminophen is more effective at lowering fevers than ibuprofen.
+- Acetaminophen: Branded as Tylenol in the U.S., acetaminophen is more effective at lowering fevers than ibuprofen.
 It also works for hangovers.

 - Multivitamins: Vitamins are optional, but possibly useful to keep your immune system happy for public transportation and in case you can’t maintain proper nutrition on a local diet.